A Guide to Different Types of Flange Faces

 Proper inspection of flange faces is crucial to prevent leaks and ensure reliable connections.
 Here are the key steps in flange face inspection:

-• Visual Inspection: Check for scratches, dents, corrosion, or any damage on the flange face that could impact sealing.
+Check for scratches, dents, corrosion, or any damage on the flange face that could impact sealing.

-• Surface Finish Inspection: Measure the roughness using a surface finish gauge to ensure it meets the required standards.
+Measure the roughness using a surface finish gauge to ensure it meets the required standards.

-• Alignment Check: Ensure that mating flanges are properly aligned, with no misalignment that could cause sealing issues.
+Learn how to check flange alignment by ensuring that mating flanges are properly aligned, with no misalignment that could cause sealing issues.